 About Bluegrass on the Farm

-This year, 2014, marks the ninth anniversary of Bluegrass on the Farm making it one of the longest running outdoor music events in the Washington, DC area.
+This year, 2015, marks the tenth anniversary of Bluegrass on the Farm making it one of the longest running outdoor music events in the Washington, DC area.

 The festival takes place on a 55-acre complex with a historic farm site and a modern farming activity center.
 The Park offers visitors a unique perspective on the rich farming heritage of Montgomery County.
 Maryland.
 The area includes the original farmhouse, bank barn and several outbuildings.
 There are gardening and farm animal exhibits.